-The engaging Epidemiology Department Newsletter is a resource for applicants, students, alumni and faculty to stay up-to-date on current activities, awards, and epidemiology-related news.
-All are invited to submit news of interest to Coppelia Liebenthal, Graduate Studies Coordinator and Communications Committee Chair.
+The engaging Epidemiology Department Newsletter is a resource for applicants, students, alumni, and faculty to stay up-to-date on current activities, awards, and epidemiology-related news.
+All are invited to submit news of interest to Coppelia Liebenthal, Manager of Academic Affairs, and Communications Committee Chair.